muzixing/draft-king-rokui-ainetops-usecases/draft-king-rokui-ainetops-usecases.md

 be deployed in the network and it could be possible to manually configure each agent with the identifiers and capabilities of the other agents to interact with.
-With the evolution of AI based architectures with more and more agents being part of the architecture, mechanisms to advertise their presence and more important their capabilties will be required.
+With the evolution of AI based architectures with more and more agents being part of the architecture, mechanisms to advertise their presence and more important their capabilities will be required.

 The second aspect to consider is the interworking between them.
 As of today the way we interact with agents is mostly based on LLM, but would that be the best way for interacting between them as well?
-Probably a more machine oriented type of language, encoding and protocols would have better perfomances.
+Probably a more machine oriented type of language, encoding and protocols would have better performances.

 # AINetOps Scenarios and Use-cases

 {Editor's note: This is a work in progress.
 More use cases will be added, and existing ones will be revised.}

 This section further expands Section 5 by exploring scenarios and use cases for applying AINetOps in network operations, focusing on their architectural, procedural, and protocol-level requirements.
-Each use case highlights how AINetOps can be leveraged to address challenges in network management and optimization, while identifying the relevant IETF protocols, interfaces, and data models that are nvolved or need enhancement.
+Each use case highlights how AINetOps can be leveraged to address challenges in network management and optimization, while identifying the relevant IETF protocols, interfaces, and data models that are evolved or need enhancement.

 For every use case described, the following dimensions are examined to provide a comprehensive understanding of its implications and requirements.